jessesquires/jessesquires.com/README.md

 This is my personal site and blog.
 It is built with [Jekyll](https://jekyllrb.com) and [Bootstrap](https://getbootstrap.com), and hosted at [NearlyFreeSpeech](https://nearlyfreespeech.net).

+### ⚠️ Please do not copy and reproduce my site as your own ⚠️

+This site is open source, and available to allow folks to submit corrections, as well as help folks learn how to build Jekyll sites.

+If you would like to build your own site based on mine, **[please use this template](https://github.com/jessesquires/template-jekyll-site)**. ✌️

 ## Requirements

 - [Bundler](https://bundler.io)